massimolopez11/Capstone-Bootcamp/README.md

 # Capstone-Bootcamp

 ## Description
+FamilyFaces is a streamlit web-app for uploading images and classifying human faces from a set of pictures.
+You can view the website at https://familyfaces.streamlit.app/.

 ## Setup for Development
 The setup process can be sone locally, or the process can be done using a dev container.
 Either way works but it is easier to setup if you have WSL and Docker installed